 A plasma globe is a must-have item for any aspiring weekend physicist.
 A variety of interesting demos are possible using the swarming streams of ionized particles produced by conducting a high voltage spark through a partial vacuum.
-There are many informative web sites about plasma physics (see sample links below), so this instructable just provides construction details w/o the science.
+There are many informative web sites about plasma physics (see sample links below), so this instructable just provides construction details with a minimal focus on theory.

 The most challenging step when building a plasma globe is the evacuation of a glass container on the cheap -- vacuum pumps can be pricey.
 However, a good quality glass jar w/a narrow neck, a rubber sink stopper, a threaded bolt, a suitable high voltage power source (such as a Tesla Coil), tap water, some hardware and epoxy as well as access to a freezer are what you will need to assemble this simple project.
 If you can boil water, this project will be will be a breeze. :>D